scalameta/munit/docs/fixtures.md

 title: Using fixtures
 ---

-## Local fixtures without mutable state
+## Test local fixtures without mutable state

 Implement the `Fixture[T]` trait to configure an environment for each test case.